a1ex5ant-dev/a1ex5ant-dev/README.md

 # 👨‍💻 a1ex5ant-dev

-🎯 Aspiring Cybersecurity Professional | IT Engineer with two certifications in theoretical cybersecurity
+🎯 Aspiring Cybersecurity Professional | IT Engineer with three certifications in theoretical cybersecurity
 📍 Currently learning hands-on skills and building my portfolio through GitHub projects
 🌐 Open to remote and part-time opportunities in cybersecurity